ochanoco/ninsho/README.md

 All-inclusive compornent of sso authentication.

-Note that this is only for [ochano.co proxy](https://github.com/ochanoco/proxy), so it does not support other use cases.
+Note that this is only for [torima](https://github.com/ochanoco/torima), so it does not support other use cases.

 [![Go](https://github.com/ochanoco/ninsho/actions/workflows/go.yml/badge.svg?branch=develop)](https://github.com/ochanoco/ninsho/actions/workflows/go.yml)